Coropuna: Inca times

 A larger number of archaeological sites go back to the 2nd Intermediate Period and during the Inca era.
 The Inca expanded preexisting irrigation and terrace systems which are in part still existing today.
 These include the highest irrigation system in the world, which was possibly constructed on Coropuna to allow the cultivation of bitter potatoes.
 Inca sites are often found at higher elevations than the sites left by preceding civilisations; the highest one is located at 5700 m elevation, and there is evidence of Inca presence to 6200 m elevation.
 In addition, an important branch of the Inca road system passes by the western foot of Coropuna.
 The region was densely populated; the close location of the mountains and favourable climatic conditions facilitated its settlement.

 As noted by Spanish chroniclers such as Pedro Cieza de León, Coropuna played an important role in Inca religion, and an important temple was situated there, possibly at Maucallacta.
 Pedro Cieza de León considered Coropuna to be the fifth most important holy site of the Inca empire.
 One archaeological site on the volcano may have been a stopover for religious ceremonies to its summit.
+South of Coropuna, the archaeological site of Illomas and its petroglyphs may bear a relationship to the volcano.
 Capacocha, a form of human sacrifice, were offered to the mountain; reportedly, in 1965, a mummy was found there.